Deficit spending: Structural deficit

 An alternative in countries which have fiat money is to address high levels of debt and a poor debt-to-GDP ratio by monetising the debt, essentially creating more money to be used to pay off the debt.
 Monetising the debt can lead to high levels of inflation, but with proper fiscal control this can be minimised or even avoided.
 Both it and the final option of defaulting on the debt are thought to be poor results for investors.
-There having been recent incidents involving quantitative easing in the UK, the U.S. and the Eurozone following the 2008 global financial crisis.
+There having been recent incidents involving quantitative easing in the UK, the U.S. and the Eurozone following the 2008 financial crisis.
 These are the first instances of either since the dropping of the gold standard.

 Structural deficits may be planned, or may be unintentional due to poor economic management or a fundamental lack of economic capacity in a country.
 In a planned structural deficit, the government may commit to spending money on the future of the country in order to improve the productive potential of the economy, for example investing in infrastructure, education, or transport, with the intention that this investment will yield long-term economic gains.
 If these investments work out as planned the structural deficit will be dealt with over the long-term due to the returns on investment.
 However, if expenditures continue to exceed revenues, the structural deficit will worsen.

 A government may also knowingly plan the budget to be in deficit in order to sustain the country's standard of living and continue its obligations to the citizens, although this would generally be an indication of poor economic management.
-Ongoing planned structural deficits may eventually lead to a crisis of confidence in investors regarding the country's ability to pay the debt, as seen in the financial crises in a number of European countries since the late-2000s, especially the Greek and Spanish financial crises.
+Ongoing planned structural deficits may eventually lead to a crisis of confidence in investors regarding the country's ability to pay the debt, as seen in the aftermath of the 2008 financial crisis in several European countries, especially the Greek government-debt crisis and 2008–2014 Spanish financial crisis.